+6.34 There is a mix of boundary treatments with a variety of railings, low brick walls and hedges, or a combination of these.
+The original railings remain in front of some properties.
+These should be retained and the replacement of those missing in the correct design and height encouraged, particularly where they will strengthen the original uniformity of the development.
+The hedge planting and greenery in many of the front gardens is important in softening the street space.
-6.36 The reinstatement of the original type of railings and gateposts should be encouraged.
-Photographic evidence of their original form is available.

-6.37 Permission should not be granted for alterations or removal of original or traditional front walls and railings and their footings.
+- 6.35 Unfortunately, several properties have no boundary definition.
+This spoils the rhythm and enclosure of the street.
+Ideally the original railings should be returned where appropriate, or in the later buildings a low brick wall of an appropriate and sympathetic design and materials. - 6.36 It is considered that in the majority of cases black or dark Green is the most appropriate colour to paint railings - 6.37 Permission should not be granted for alterations or removal of original or traditional front walls and railings and their footings.
 Owners should be encouraged to maintain railings in good repair, and to reinstate them with traditional and appropriate designs where they are missing, in a design matching the original where it is known.
-Where gates are required, these should match the railings.

-6.38 In streets and terraces with traditional railings, dustbin or meter enclosures should not be permitted where these would detract from the appearance of the area.

-6.39 The excavation of front gardens to provide windows to basements or increase the light to basements should not be permitted in areas where the planting of the front gardens is an integral part of the design of the street or terrace and the extent of the excavation would negatively impact upon this.
+Where gates are required, these should match the railings. - 6.38 In streets and terraces with traditional railings, dustbin or meter enclosures should not detract from the appearance of the area. - 6.39 The excavation of front gardens to provide windows to basements or increase the light to basements should not be permitted in areas where the planting of the front gardens is an integral part of the design of the street or terrace and the extent of the excavation would negatively impact upon this.
 They may be acceptable if they are sensitively designed and proportioned.